dptech-corp/Uni-GBSA/README.md

 ### unigbsa-pipeline
 >A simple, automatic pipeline to perform MM/GB(PB)SA calculations.
-You only need input a protein structure file (in the PDB format) and ligand structure files (in the MOL or SDF format).
+You only need to provide a protein file (in the PDB format) and ligand files (in the MOL or SDF format).
 This function will perform an energy minimization then calculate the PBSA/GBSA values for the each input ligand.

 * If you want perform energy minimization or MD simulation for the complex automatically, use the ``unigbsa-pipeline`` function.